Shonas301/dnd-oneshots/sheets/bramwick.md

 chain mail · shield · longsword · 6 javelins · holy symbol (a pressed hawthorn flower under glass) · priest's pack · gaming set · hooded lantern · manacles · traveler's clothes · **21 gp**

 ---

-## the job

-**post:** the Doorwarden — the list, the coats, the throwing-out.
-**Perquisite (1/session):** declare that one creature is on, or is not on, the guest list. **the list agrees with you.** *(§8 calls this a legendary use. it is.)*

-**your Toll card:** *the sound of her voice.*
-**Puck's angle:** he doesn't ask for sabotage. he offers a name, for free, and lets it sit there all night.
-**where you're already tangled:** ask your DM nothing about this and let it land. you know the orchards. you will know the bride when she speaks.

-**three things true about you:** you have never thrown anyone out who didn't need it. you check the list twice and then a third time. you have not said her name aloud in eleven years.